AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ```
 {sample}BCT\_Tag\_Cloud\_07{sample}

 There is also another way to configure angles.
-Call {api:anychart.charts.TagCloud#fromAngle}fromAngle(){api} and {api:anychart.charts.TagCloud#fromAngle}fromAngle(){api} to set the first and the last angle (0&deg; and 90&deg; by default) in a range, then call {api:anychart.charts.TagCloud#anglesCount}anglesCount(){api} to set the total number of angles.
+Call {api:anychart.charts.TagCloud#fromAngle}fromAngle(){api} and {api:anychart.charts.TagCloud#fromAngle}fromAngle(){api} to set the first and the last angle in a range, then call {api:anychart.charts.TagCloud#anglesCount}anglesCount(){api} to set the total number of angles.
+The defaults are: 0&deg;, 90&deg;, and 2.

-For example, in this sample the number of angles is 5, the first angle is 10&deg;, the last is 100&deg;, and 3 angles lying between them are calculated automatically:
+In this sample the number of angles is 5, the first angle is 10&deg;, the last is 100&deg;, and 3 angles lying between them are calculated automatically:

 ```
 // configure angles